UAE to offer booster shot to recipients of Sinopharm vaccine - WTMJ

 Earlier this month, health authorities in Bahrain, another small Gulf Arab sheikhdom that has relied on Sinopharm for its speedy campaign, reported that a booster shot “will soon be made available to individuals, with the aim of strengthening herd immunity.”

-Hours after the Emirati announcement Tuesday, Bahrain issued a similar statement saying that it, too, will begin offering a booster vaccine to Sinopharm recipients.
-It said the third shot would initially go to a prioritized group, including first responders, residents over 50 and those with underlying health conditions.
+After the Emirati announcement Tuesday, Bahrain said the third shot for its Sinopharm recipients would initially go to a prioritized group, including first responders, residents older than 50 and those with underlying health conditions.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.